akterhussain/Gazi-Supported-theme/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called Akter Hussain.
+A starter theme called Gazi Theme.

 == Description ==

-Akter Hussain is a personal theme for Akter Hussain.
+Gazi Theme is a personal theme for Gazi Theme.
 It\'s not for public use.
 It\'s only for private use.

 == Installation ==